 - Prospective and first-year students: The GW Bulletin carries the definitive curriculum requirements for your degree program.
 Please visit the GW Bulletin to find the program requirements for your degree program.
 PDFs of the electrical engineering programs' curricula are also available online:

-- All other current students: Please visit the curriculum sheets on this site to find the program requirements for your degree program.
+- All other current students: Please visit the curriculum sheets to find the program requirements for your degree program.
 Each student must follow the curriculum in place during his or her year of entry.

 The electrical engineering program is accredited by the Engineering Accreditation Commission of ABET.